 A top priority for associations is acquiring and retaining members.
 But, like most things, that’s easier said than done.
 Is your association struggling to grow your membership numbers?
 Does your membership marketing need a creative boost?

 Here’s few reasons why your organization might be struggling to attract and keep new members (and a few ideas on how to change that).

 3 Things Stopping You from Attracting New Members

 Problem #1: Prospective members don’t know your organization’s benefits.

-Benefits are your bread and butter: they’re the reason why potential members sign up and why existing members stay.
+Benefits are so important to highlight: they’re the reason why potential members sign up and why existing members stay.

-More and more niche associations are coming into the market, fighting for non-members’ attention.
+More and more niche associations are coming into the market, fighting for prospective members’ attention.
 That means it’s never been more difficult to get your target audience interested in your organization and educate them on what you have to offer.

 Get your message in front of the right people, at the right time.

 Certain membership benefits appeal more to certain members.
 Young professionals might prioritize networking events over social gatherings.
 More seasoned professionals might love member benefits focused on leadership and mentorship opportunities.